-(a) The message, ALRM, displays prior to any alarm message.

-(b) Message displays repeatedly as long as the alarm condition exists and is not included in the priority order.

-(c) When the HDSL2 loop loses sync word (LOSW), a system alarm condition exists.
-However, since the H2TU-C enters the acquiring mode, the front-panel status LED flashes red, and the ACQ or SIG message displays instead of the ALRM message. (d) Assert the System Alarm bus if the RDA option is enabled.
+- (a) The message, ALRM, displays prior to any alarm message. - (b) Message displays repeatedly as long as the alarm condition exists and is not included in the priority order. - (c) Only these alarms assert the System Alarm Bus on pin H of the card-edge connector if the ALM option is enabled. - (d) When the HDSL2 loop loses sync word (LOSW), a system alarm condition exists.
+However, since the H2TU-C enters the acquiring mode, the front-panel status LED flashes red, and the ACQ or SIG message displays instead of the ALRM message.